 Traveling Sustainably and green tourism

-Other examples of sustainability in everyday life are traveling sustainably and practicing green tourism.
+Other examples of sustainability in everyday life are traveling sustainably and practicing green tourism (or geotourism, ecotourism, and sustainable tourism as well).
 Those can be tricky sometimes, but they may just be the most important area of your life to try and do in a sustainable way.

 The ideal way to do this is to walk and/or cycle everywhere you can.
 Not only will this save on costs for your car, it’ll also give you extra exercise.
 If you have to travel long distances regularly, to work for example, and it’s too far away for you to walk or cycle there, see if you can use public transport instead of a car.
 It’s far more sustainable for a lot of people to travel in one large vehicle than all in their own vehicles.